tabularis-ai/augini/README.md

 </p>

-# augini: AI-Powered Data Augmentation, Generation, Labeling, and Anonymization
+# augini: AI-Powered Tabular Data Augmentation, Generation, Labeling, and Anonymization

 `augini` is a versatile Python framework that leverages AI for comprehensive data manipulation.
 It uses large language models to augment, generate, and anonymize tabular data, creating realistic and privacy-preserving datasets.